allandeboe/Focust-Web-App/README.md

 * [**TypeScript**](https://www.typescriptlang.org/) - a variant of JavaScript that is *strongly-typed*, which helps in correctness of code, especially inputs where what kind of data that gets put in matters.

 * [**React.js**](https://react.dev/) - a commonly used front-end framework made by *Meta* (formerly known as *Facebook*).
 Used to design the visuals and structure of the website from the user's perspective.

+* [**TailwindCSS**](https://tailwindcss.com/) - contains many useful CSS classes that makes it clear what stylings are applied to the JSX/HTML markup, which removes a lot of headaches and improves productivity at least when dealing with stylizing the site.

 ### Other
 These are the dependencies that do not fall under the other two categories, and are